bjaggi/tf_quick_self_serve/extract_kafka_metadata/README.md

   - logs/extract/{environment}/extract_YYYYMMDD_HHMMSS_full.log

 ## Notes
-- The script looks for msk.config in this priority order:
+- The script requires msk.config to be present in extract_kafka_metadata/ directory
-  1. **extract_kafka_metadata/msk.config** (recommended - place your config here)
-  2. Auto-generated from MSK_CLUSTER_ARN and AWS_REGION environment variables
-  3. If neither found, the script will fail with guidance
+- If msk.config is not found, the script will immediately fail with an error
 - AWS credentials and permissions are expected to be provided by your environment (env vars, profiles, roles, etc.)

 ## MSK Configuration Example